 When he awoke, he said only one thing: “Did I win?”
 He hadn’t, but then again, few men ever got the best of Ty Cobb.

-The Tigers had swept the series, and the Yankees ended up in second place, only two games behind the Washington Senators.
+The Tigers took two of out three in the series, and the Yankees ended up in second place, only two games behind the Washington Senators.
 Their season was over, but Lou Gehrig’s big league career was just beginning.

 In 1925, Huggins decided that Gehrig was ready to play for the Yankees.
 There was, however, one small problem: the Yankees already had a first baseman.
 His name was Wally Pipp, and he was coming off one of the best years of his career.
 In 1924, he hit .295 with 19 triples, nine home runs and 114 RBIs.
 Pipp had been the starter for almost a decade and was in the prime of his career at 32 years old.
 So despite Gehrig’s obvious potential, there still wasn’t a position on the field or a spot in the Yankees lineup for him to fill.
 Gehrig served as a backup player and pinch-hitter throughout April and May.
 On June 2, Huggins decided to give Gehrig a start, and to give Wally Pipp a rest.